 I am a licensed psychologist who received his doctorate from the Ohio State University in 1998.
-I currently serve as a national consultant to support the training of other VA behavioral health providers in cognitive-behavioral therapy for insomnia (CBT-I).
+I formerly served as a national consultant to support the training of Department of Veterans Affairs (VA) behavioral health providers in cognitive-behavioral therapy for insomnia (CBT-I).
 I am experienced in the treatment of a wide range of behavioral health issues, particularly anxiety, depression, post-traumatic stress disorder (PTSD), and substance use.
 I founded Psychological Sleep Services in 2012 to help others in central Ohio benefit from CBT-I. I also wanted to increase the amount of quality research-based treatment available for individuals with anxiety, depression, PTSD and substance use.
 I am a member of the Society of Behavioral Sleep Medicine and the American Academy of Sleep Medicine.

 I am a Licensed Clinical Psychologist practicing Cognitive Behavioral Therapy for a range of disorders, with training in CBT-I. My offices are in Brooklyn and midtown New York.
 Please see my website http://www.nharari.com/ for a full description of my practice and services.